annotell/public-docs/docs-src/docs/kognic-io/inputs/lidars_with_imu_data.md

 What instant in time to motion-compensate the points to can be specified with the `unix_timestamp_ns` parameter.
-If this is not specified then, for each frame, the median time of all points in the point clouds will be used instead.
+If this is not specified then, for each frame, the median time of all points in the frame will be used instead.

+Motion compensation is of particular importance when annotation is to be performed on multiple lidar sweeps at once, e.g. in multi-lidar setups and when point clouds are aggregated across frames.

 :::caution All Unix Timestamps need to be in nanoseconds